Sailing at the 1920 Summer Olympics: Classes (equipment)

 The Olympic Sailing event of 1920 was without any doubt the most strangest in history so far.
 With a program of no less than 16 classes and an entry list that consists of 7 out of 14 classes with just competitor and only one class with more than 3 yachts.

-After World War I the International Sailing Authority had obvious no clue in what direction sailing had developed since 1912.
+After World War I the International Sailing Authority did not know in what direction sailing had developed since 1912.
 The Nordic countries had developed the Skerry Cruiser classes and the International rule classes had adopted in 1919 a new edition of the rule which was not yet implemented in the countries.
 Therefore, the entries were open for the old, as well the new rule and two Skerry classes.
 Besides that, an advice from 1908 was followed by putting two one design classes on the program.
 By doing this the 1920 Olympics acted as a test laboratory from which the IYRU could draw conclusion for the further development of the sport.
 These lessons learned, not too many different classes and moving towards one design classes, did show during the next Olympic Sailing event and are still taken into account.